DFINITY-Education/distributed-systems/module-1.md

 # Module 1: Intro to Distributed Systems

-This module provides an overview of how distributed systems form the core of the Internet Computer followed by an explanation of distributed time.
+This module provides an overview of distributed systems, their role in the Internet Computer, and an explanation of distributed time.

 ## Outline